 First, test on the machine obfuscated openssh is built and installed:

 /usr/local/bin/ssh -z -Z yourkey -p 222 -v localhost

-This is assuming you have configured the server to listen on localhost interface in /etc/obssh/sshd_config.
+This is assuming you have configured the server to listen on localhost interface or all available interfaces in /etc/obssh/sshd_config.
 Remember to change the parameter of '-Z' option to the keyword specified in sshd_config.
 If all goes well, a connection should be established and you will be prompted to enter password for the connecting user.
 On both the server and client side, you should see debug messages telling you that obfuscation is enabled before handshake, and disabled after handshake.

 Once local testing passes, you can try connecting from another machine using an obfuscation-aware client.
 On Linux and MacOS, download and build a patched openssh as detailed above.
 On Windows, you can use the latest version of the free (as in beer) Bitvise ssh client.
 Patched versions of the open source PuTTY client named PoTTY are also available.